Never Pay for In-Flight Entertainment Again with This Smart Phone Hack

 To start, make sure you have your in-flight media pre-loaded onto your phone.
 Sure, staring at your Uber app while it searches for service may seem enthralling, but the plot kind of gets repetitive after episode 3.

 Next, grab a quart-size Ziploc bag.
 When you settle into your seat, slide your phone in the bag, make a hole on the size for headphones (Bluetooth headphones will come in handy here), seal the bag, unhinge your tray table, then secure your phone to the back of the seat using the table’s hook.
-And boom, you just made your own cost-free in-flight entertainment center.
+And boom, you just made your own cost-free in-flight entertainment center, which will even work on the most expensive flights in the world.

 Sit back, take advantage of a complimentary snack and drink (but not this one, flight attendants hate it when you order this one), and make sure you don’t nod off during landing—it can be dangerous!